Climate and Average Weather Year Round in Nevada Missouri, United States

 The brighter period of the year lasts for 3.8 months, from May 1 to August 28, with an average daily incident shortwave energy per square meter above 6.0 kWh.
-The brightest day of the year is July 9, with an average of 7.0 kWh.
+The brightest month of the year in Nevada is July, with an average of 6.9 kWh.

 The darker period of the year lasts for 3.1 months, from November 5 to February 9, with an average daily incident shortwave energy per square meter below 3.2 kWh.
-The darkest day of the year is December 19, with an average of 2.2 kWh.
+The darkest month of the year in Nevada is December, with an average of 2.3 kWh.

 The topography within 2 miles of Nevada contains only modest variations in elevation, with a maximum elevation change of 131 feet and an average elevation above sea level of 840 feet.
 Within 10 miles also contains only modest variations in elevation (246 feet).
 Within 50 miles contains only modest variations in elevation (676 feet).